danbev/learning-crypto/notes/in-toto.md

 }
 ```
 The subjects bind this attestation to a set of software artifacts.

 Each software artifact is given a name and a digest.
 The digest contains name
 of the hashing algorithm used and the digest (the outcome of the hash function).
 The name could be a file name but it can also be left unspecified using `_`.

-This leads us to the `Predicate` structure which is just like it is showed above
+This leads us to the `predicate` element which is just like it is showed above
-and has a type and any object as the content of the predicate.
+and has a type and an object as the content of the predicate.
-This is the innermost part of the attestation and can contain pretty much
+The predicate is the innermost part of the attestation and can contain pretty
-any metadata related to the Statement object's subjects.
-The type of predicate
+much any metadata related to the Statement object's subjects.
+The type of
-provides a way to knowing how to interpret the predicate field.
+predicate provides a way to knowing how to interpret the predicate field.
 Examples of predicate types are `SLSA Provenance`, `Link` from in-toto 0.9 which
 was what the earlier examples in this document used.
 It can also be `SPDX`
 document type.